bvn-architecture/styleguide/_includes/3dprinting/siteplan.md

 ![Missing Image](/_includes/3dprinting/images/CityCutLinesRoads.jpg)

 The method pictured above is better, but if the design was cut this way the pieces would be free to slide easily between their respective locations.
 When this happens, the model can be frustrating to use as pieces constantly push each other out of the way (especially when there are multiple pieces that are supposed to move - if not, the pieces can always be glued down).
-One method that solves this is creating indented edges that lock in pieces more effectively:
+One method that solves this is creating indented edges that lock in pieces more effectively, or L-shaped (among other non-rectangularly shaped) pieces that are less likely to slide around:

 ![Missing Image](/_includes/3dprinting/images/CityCutLinesJagged.jpg)